MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

    OneDrive – TenantName (specified by you)
    TenantName (specified by you)

-If you do not specify any TenantName, the folder will use the first segment of the FrontDoorURL as its name.
+If you don't specify any TenantName, the folder will use the first segment of the FrontDoorURL as its name.
 For example, https<span>://</span>Contoso.SharePoint.com will use Contoso as the Tenant Name in the following convention:
    OneDrive – Contoso
    Contoso